Photo Credit: Tangalooma Island Resort

 Before you get the opportunity to feed the dolphins why not pop in for the free dolphin briefing.
 Here you will learn all about the Tangalooma Wild Dolphin Feeding Program, as well as learn about the dolphins that come to be feed each night.

 The dolphin briefing takes place each day at 3.15pm and is free.
-Unfortunately we didn’t get to hear the dolphin talk as we were off on our snorkeling tour.
+Unfortunately we didn’t get to hear the dolphin talk as we were off on our snorkelling tour.

 35. Feed the Kookaburras